-The Muro was a common obstacle in different Italian races, but fell in disgrace – in the Tour of Lombardy as well.
-The main reason: in stead of seeing them suffer, tifosi preferred to push their hero’s up this horror of almost 2 kilometer, with a 17% average gradient and steepest parts of up to 27%.
+The Muro was a common obstacle in numerous Italian races, but fell in disgrace – in the Tour of Lombardy as well.
+The main reason: in stead of seeing them suffer, tifosi preferred to push their hero’s up this horror of almost 2 kilometre, with a 17% average gradient and steepest parts of up to 27%.
 The muro was back in the 2012 edition, just like this year’s.

 To the finish

 After her appearance to cyclists, Pope Pius XII declared Madonna del Ghisallo to be the patron of all cyclists.
 With steepest parts of 14%, this col is not as insane as the Muro di Sormano, still it’s not a good idea to go downhill on your skateboard.

 With only ten more kilometres to go, the climb to Villa Vergano is the next obstacle, with gradients of 7.4 (average) and 15 (maximum).
 It’s 3.2 kilometeres uphill to the summit, after which it’s all downhill to the finish in Lecco.

 Il Lombardia never was a sprinter’s party in the first place.
 But a rider who definitely will not compete for today’s victory is Mark Cavendish.
 Cav is going to get married the day before the race.

 Last time winner Joaquim Rodriguez is one of the main favorites.
 Undoubtedly, his countryman Alberto Contador will be a fierce competitor, just like Chris Froome, the second British Tour de France winner ever.
 Philippe Gilbert won the race in 2009 and 2010.
 He is not a specialist climber like Rodriguez, Froome or Contador, but if he survives the attacks he can rely on his sprint.